mjstahl/elementree/README.md

 The first argument to `merge` can be a string which will be used by `document.querySelector`, after `DOMContentLoaded`, to find root element.
 The second argument is the renderer.
 This argument is a `Function` such as one returned by a `join` call, or an object.
-The third, optional, argument is an object representing the application's state.
+The third, optional, argument is an object or constructor function representing the application's state.
 This object will passed to the renderer following the renderer's model.

 ```js